GenoJ83/software-construction/README.md

 ## Takeaway

-Microservices are **not universally better** — they shine at true hyperscale with mature tooling, practices, and organizational alignment (like Netflix).
+Microservices are **not universally better**, they shine at true hyperscale with mature tooling, practices, and organizational alignment (like Netflix).

 For many teams and use cases, the added complexity and operational cost outweigh the benefits — leading to a pragmatic return to **modular monoliths** or simpler architectures.